twbs/blog/_posts/2013-11-06-bootstrap-3-0-2-released.md

 ## Up next

 This release was unplanned, and as such it bumps a lot of planned fixes to a v3.0.3 release.
 We've already updated the relevant issues to be under the new v3.0.3 milestone.
-Look for that ralease, and perhaps another patch, before v3.1.0 ships in the coming months.
+Look for that release, and perhaps another patch, before v3.1.0 ships in the coming months.

 -----